What does a department manager do?

 Participated in vendor product knowledge meetings and asked to identify personal recommendations for upcoming trends based on research and experience.

-Some of the skills we found on department manager resumes included "inventory management," "sales promotions," and "cleanliness."
-We have detailed the most important department manager responsibilities below.
+Common skills that a department manager uses to do their job include "inventory management," "sales promotions," and "cleanliness."
+You can find details on the most important department manager responsibilities below.

 A manager on duty's role is to oversee operations in a store or a particular department, ensuring efficient workflow and workforce performance.
 They mainly evaluate and delegate tasks among employees, arrange schedules, set goals and budget, handle issues and concerns, and impose disciplinary actions.
 Moreover, a manager on duty may also perform clerical tasks such as producing progress reports, processing paperwork, maintaining an inventory of supplies, reporting to supervisors, coordinating with other managers, and implementing the company's policies and standards.

-As far as similarities go, this is where it ends because a department manager responsibility requires skills such as "sales promotions," "cleanliness," "store management," and "performance reviews."
+While similarities exist, there are also some differences between department managers and manager on duty.
+For instance, department manager responsibilities require skills such as "sales promotions," "cleanliness," "store management," and "performance reviews."
 Whereas a manager on duty is skilled in "safety procedures," "cpr," "guest service," and "front desk operations."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A store manager is responsible for selecting and purchasing goods.
 They provide information on products, including prices and promotions.
 They are responsible for providing recommendations to clients, handling customer requires, and solving any issues.
 They also monitor sales.

-But both careers also use different skills, according to real department manager resumes.
-While department manager responsibilities can utilize skills like "sales promotions," "cleanliness," "store management," and "performance reviews," some store managers and buyer use skills like "market trends," "trade shows," "apparel," and "boutique."
+Each career also uses different skills, according to real department manager resumes.
+While department manager responsibilities can utilize skills like "sales promotions," "cleanliness," "store management," and "performance reviews," store managers and buyer use skills like "market trends," "trade shows," "apparel," and "boutique."

 A co-manager's role is to supervise business operations and perform administrative tasks as support to a manager.
 One of the primary functions of a co-manager is to delegate tasks of team members and arrange schedules.
 They also evaluate progress, produce the necessary documentation, maintain a record of data, identify issues and opportunities, and assist in coordinating with other employees.
 A co-manager may also have the task of hiring and training new workforce members, enforcing policies and regulations at all times.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from department managers resumes, they are more likely to have skills like "sales promotions," "store management," "hr," and "direct reports."
-But a co-manager might have skills like "food safety," "perform routine maintenance," "store sales," and "basic math."
+The required skills of the two careers differ considerably.
+For example, department managers are more likely to have skills like "sales promotions," "store management," "hr," and "direct reports."
+But a co-manager is more likely to have skills like "food safety," "perform routine maintenance," "store sales," and "basic math."

 Associate managers are responsible for overseeing the support and clerical staff of the company.
 They recruit and train employees who perform different tasks that include greeting customers, answering phones, and faxing documents.
 They also perform other duties, including keeping employees' motivation, ensuring that everyone understands the company's guidelines and policies, and supervising other staff members.
 To be qualified as an associate manager, one should have a high school diploma, leadership skills, and a strong work ethic.
 One should also have the necessary computer skills, bookkeeping skills, and customer service skills.